Eschatologue/CM_wiki/docs/glossary.md

 ---

-## Ability Score and Modifier
+## Ability Score and Modifier {.hide}

+**Ability Score and Modifier**

-A creature has six ability scores—Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma—each of which has a corresponding modifier.
+:   A creature has six ability scores—Strength, Dexterity, Constitution, Intelligence, Wisdom, and Charisma—each of which has a corresponding modifier.
 Add the modifier when you make a D20 Test Test with the corresponding ability or when a rule asks you to do so.

 ---